naivenaive/EasyPubMed/EasyPubMed User Manual.md

 The EasyPubMed extension is completely free despite it takes us a lot of time to develop the extension.
 If you find it useful,  will you consider supporting us a cup of coffee($5), a box of snacks($10) or a good lunch($20)?
 We will feel great encouraged.

+Welcome to use Paypal: https://www.paypal.com/paypalme/easypubmed

+or donate via QR code (Aliplay, WeChatpay or QQpay)
 <p align='center'>
 <left><img src="md_image/image_20200623115902.jpg" alt="image_20200623115902.jpg"  width=30% />
 </p>